E-detectors: a nonparametric framework for sequential change detection: Nonparametric sequential change detection using e-detectors

 The central building block of our e-detector is called an e-process.
 E-processes are newly-developed tools that have been shown to play a fundamental role in sequential hypothesis testing, especially in composite, nonparametric settings.
 E-processes are generalizations of nonnegative martingales and supermartingales, and in particular, \emph{e-processes are nonparametric and composite generalizations of likelihood ratios}.
 They have strong game-theoretic roots, and have found utility in the meta-analysis, as well as for the purposes of anytime-valid inference in the presence of continuous monitoring \citep{ramdas2020admissible,ramdas2021testing,grunwald2019safe,howard2020time,howard2021time}.
 The properties of e-processes have not yet been explored in changepoint analysis, and we undertake this effort here.

-To understand their definition, we briefly forget about changepoint detection and consider testing the null hypothesis that $X_1, X_2, \dots \sim P$ for some $P \in \mathcal{P}$.
-An e-process for $\mathcal{P}$, called a $\mathcal P$-e-process, is a sequence of nonnegative random variables $(E_t)_{t\geq 1}$ such that for any $P \in \mathcal{P}$ and any stopping time $\tau$ with respect to the natural filtration, we have $\mathbb{E}_P[E_\tau] \leq 1$.
+To understand their definition, we briefly forget about sequential change detection and consider testing the null hypothesis that $X_1, X_2, \dots \sim P$ for some $P \in \mathcal{P}$.
+An e-process for $\mathcal{P}$, called a $\mathcal P$-e-process, is a sequence of nonnegative random variables $(E_t)_{t\geq 1}$ such that for any $P \in \mathcal{P}$ and any stopping time $\tau$, we have $\mathbb{E}_P[E_\tau] \leq 1$.
+As before, the underlying filtration can be that of the data or that of $(E_t)$, or some enlargement of these.
 The value of $E_t$ measures evidence against the null (larger values, more evidence).
-A level-$\alpha$ sequential test can be obtained by rejecting the null as soon as $E_t$ reaches $1/\alpha$; this is a consequence of Ville's inequality~\citep{ville1939study,howard2020time}.
+A level-$\alpha$ sequential test can be obtained by rejecting the null as soon as $E_t$ exceeds $1/\alpha$; this is a consequence of Ville's inequality~\citep{ville1939study,howard2020time}.

-Clearly, nonnegative $\mathcal{P}$-martingales (i.e., the process is a nonnegative $P$-martingales simultaneously for every $P \in \mathcal{P}$) and $\mathcal{P}$-supermartingales are examples of e-processes.
+As a result of the optional stopping theorem, nonnegative $\mathcal{P}$-martingales (i.e., the process is a nonnegative $P$-martingales simultaneously for every $P \in \mathcal{P}$) and $\mathcal{P}$-supermartingales are examples of e-processes.
 However, e-processes are a distinct and more general class of processes.
 In fact, there exist natural classes $\mathcal{P}$ for which the only $\mathcal{P}$-martingales are constants, and the only $\mathcal{P}$-supermartingales are decreasing sequences, but there are e-processes for $\mathcal{P}$ that can increase to infinity when the data are not from $\mathcal{P}$.
-See \cite{ramdas2021testing} for one such example, arising from sequentially testing exchangeability of a binary sequence.
+See \cite{ramdas2021testing} for one such example, arising from sequentially testing exchangeability of a binary sequence, and \cite{gangrade2023sequential} for another example arising from testing log-concavity.